-There are 8 rooms: 3 in the Main House (2 doubles, 1 twin), 3 in the Valley House annexe (2 doubles and a double/twin), and 2 self-contained Garden Rooms (doubles) and one in the Aurora Suite (two single beds can be added to the living room to accommodate two extra people).
+There are nine rooms: three in the Main House (two doubles, one twin), three in the Valley House annexe (two doubles and a double/twin), two self-contained Garden Rooms (doubles) and one in the Aurora Suite (two single beds can be added to the living room to accommodate two extra people).

-The Main House rooms are the most charming, with an authentic, plantation-house look: flowered curtains, cottage furniture, painted floors.
-The 2 doubles have dressing areas and vanity units; 1 double and the twin have an extra little room which can be used as triples or family rooms.
+The Main House rooms are charming, with an authentic, plantation-house look: flowered curtains, cottage furniture, painted floors.
+The two doubles have dressing areas and vanity units; one double and the twin have an extra little room which can be used as triples or family rooms.
 Bathrooms have showers and tubs.